jsfenfen/990-xml-admin/README.md

 #### 6. parse_parts

+not needed for an update.

 Attach variables in canonical version to schedule_parts (and generate schedule parts) if needed.

 #### 7. generate_canonical

+not needed for an update

 Drop and regenerate canonical groups and variables based on whatever is set in settings.py (or local_settings.py ) for CANONICAL_VERSION.
 This should be a current version into which prior versions are transformed; the values in this transformation were used with 2015v2.1.